2026 Rotating Car Seat Comparison & Ratings

 Cons: It's heavy, and that means lower LATCH weight limits.
 Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower LATCH anchors in your vehicle.
 When Fit360 is in the forward-facing position, you may need 2 hands to rotate it.

 Best For: The Chicco Fit360 may be the best all-around rotating car seat at the moment—it's a close race with the Evenflo Revolve360 models.
-Like Revolve360, the Fit360 swivels all the way around in either direction with the tether attached to the anti-rebound base.
-It easily fits a wide range of younger kids, so it's great for caregivers who transport multiple children of different ages and sizes.
-However, Fit360 is just a harnessed car seat; it doesn't turn into a booster seat.
+Even though it can’t be used as a booster, the Fit360 fits a wide range of kids thanks to its tall top harness height.
+This is an ideal seat for caregivers who transport multiple younger kids of different ages and sizes.

-Chicco recently introduced the Fit360 SE ClearTex, which is almost identical to the standard Fit360, but it’s rated from 12-40 lbs. rear-facing (due to the lack of a newborn insert) and has a standard chest clip instead of the magnetic one.
+Chicco recently introduced the Fit360 SE ClearTex, which is almost identical to the standard Fit360, but it’s rated from 12-40 lbs. rear-facing due to the lack of a newborn insert and has a standard chest clip instead of the magnetic one.
 If you plan to use an infant seat first and then transition to a convertible once the baby is a little bigger/older, you don’t need the infant insert because it’s only for babies 5-11 lbs.
-Save yourself a few bucks and get the SE version.
-The “Stellar“ and “Lupine” fashions are both gorgeous!

 Rotation: 360°